Key Takeaway

 You will have to make sure that your app respects existing data protection laws (such as GDPR) and best practices of the industry.

-To prioritize this, one needs to work with an on-demand app development company , this might affect the cost to develop a taxi app, but somewhere an important aspect of focus.
+To prioritize this, one needs to work with trusted taxi app development companies; this might affect the cost to develop a taxi app, but somewhere it's an important aspect of focus.

 Well, developing a taxi app, you don’t get to hit a “launch” button without proper testing.